pvl/blog4/content/blog/A Simple Honcho Primer.md

 - AI app builders are [[Machine learning is fixated on task performance|still focused on]] just getting general tasks to work
 - LLMs' [[LLMs excel at theory of mind because they read|potential to personalize]] is still under-appreciated
 - Historic examples of personalized apps usually just leverage our activity & engagement data
-- Those examples tend target only base user desire, lead to addictive behavior, & have poor privacy records
+- Those examples tend to target only base user desire, lead to addictive behavior, & have poor privacy records

 Still, when interacting with an AI app, there's a sense that it *should* be getting to know us.
 In fact, we're often surprised when we realize it's not learning about us over time.
 And probably annoyed at having to start over.